 Demeter in the Mortal Realm

-In many re-tellings of the story of Persephone and Demeter, the focus often becomes Persephone.
+In many versions of the story of Persephone and Demeter, the focus often becomes Persephone.
 Brutally abducted by her uncle and swept into the Underworld where she… Read more “Demeter in the Mortal Realm”

 The Union of Cupid and Psyche, part 4/4: Psyche in Hell, and the Wedding of Cupid and Psyche